secretstartups/handbook/content/handbook/support/workflows/cmoc_workflows.html.md

 `Message Subject` - Leave this at its default value.

 `Affected Infrastructure` - Leave this unchecked and then check the box next to each specific component below it that is affected by the incident.
-If this box is checked then the value that you set for `Incident Status` above will be applied to _all_ infrastructure components.
+If this box is checked then the value that you set for `Incident Status` above will be applied to *all* infrastructure components.

 The following is an example of an incident ready to be created regarding a delay in job processing on GitLab.com, and is generally what this page should look like before being submitted based on the guidelines above.

 ![Incident details](/images/support/cmoc_incident_details.png){: .shadow}

 #### Create Through Slack
-{:.no_toc}

 You simply need to issue `/incident post-statuspage` from anywhere on Slack.
 You will be presented with a pre-filled form that you can update to your liking.
 Once submitted, the incident will be broadcast to the following media: